squirrelphp/queries/README.md

     ->set([
       'userName' => 'Kjell',
     ])
-    ->writeAndReturnNewId();
+    ->writeAndReturnNewId('rowId');
 ```

-You can use `writeAndReturnNewId` if you are expecting/needing an insert ID, or just `write` to insert the entry without a return value.
+You can use `writeAndReturnNewId` if you are expecting/needing an insert ID (you need to specify the column name of the insert ID), or just `write` to insert the entry without a return value.

 ### Update